tools-study/journal/drafts/draft_4.md

 - Historical precedent from other expensive medical technologies (organ transplant, gene therapy, immunotherapy) suggests that costs decline over time as manufacturing scales and generic competition emerges.
 The trajectory from Glybera ($1M, withdrawn due to low demand) to mRNA vaccines ($20/dose at scale) illustrates the potential for dramatic cost reduction.
 - Policy interventions (public funding for research, price regulation, universal coverage mandates) may be necessary to ensure equitable access as the technology matures.

-**14.8.3 Germline Implications**

-While the approaches described here target somatic cells, any whole-body editing strategy must rigorously exclude germline modification:

-- The blood-testis barrier and blood-follicle barrier provide natural protection against unintended germline modification.
-However, these barriers are not absolute, particularly during early development or in the context of inflammation.
-- Additional engineering safeguards (germline-specific silencing elements, tissue-specific promoters silent in germ cells, inclusion of piRNA target sequences) should be incorporated into all editing cassettes.
-- Routine monitoring of editing in peripheral blood cells (which derive from HSCs that are proximal to the germline in the bone marrow niche) provides a conservative proxy for germline exposure.
-- The cascade propagation concept (Section 11) requires particular scrutiny: even though the cascade is designed to be somatic-cell-specific, thorough evaluation in animal models must demonstrate undetectable germline modification at the limits of sequencing sensitivity.

-**14.8.4 Dual Use and Biosecurity**
+**13.8.3 Dual Use and Biosecurity**

 The same technologies that enable therapeutic genetic engineering could, in principle, be applied to non-therapeutic or harmful ends:

-- Enhancement beyond normal human function (cognitive, physical, sensory) raises questions about fairness.
+- The potential for enhancement beyond normal human function (cognitive, physical, sensory) raises questions about fairness.
 - The propagation cascade concept, if adapted to spread between individuals (rather than within an organism), would constitute a human gene drive with catastrophic ethical implications.
 Ensuring that propagation cascades are physically incapable of inter-individual transmission is a critical safety requirement.
 - Manufacturing of editing components (saRNA, eVLPs, eCIS) uses standard molecular biology techniques accessible to academic and commercial laboratories.
 As costs decline, the barrier to entry for non-therapeutic applications decreases.

-**14.8.5 Governance Frameworks**
+**13.8.4 Governance Frameworks**

 These considerations underscore the necessity of developing robust governance frameworks alongside the science.
 Proposed governance elements: